avarkhed/stock-symbols-redis/README.md

 # stock-symbols-redis

 A solution to populate a Redis in memory database with key value pairs of Stock SYMBOL keys and Stock NAME values.
 This is useful for autocomplete solutions and other tools.
-NASDAQ & NYSE stocks.
+Always up to date, NASDAQ & NYSE stocks.

 Requirements: